Tien96ng/redux-hangman/README.md

 ---

 ## _Description_ 📃
 A Mario themed hangman.
-It contains various elements that are relevant to Mario by Nintendo (Words, color, pictures / animations, and background).
+It contains various elements that are relevant to Mario by Nintendo (Words, color, pictures/animations, and background).
 State management is handled by React and Redux.

 ---